nindakhoirunnisa/nindakhoirunnisa.github.io/_posts/2024-2-14-customer-segmentation.md

 categories: portofolio
 ---

-*This project aimed to segment customers of an online retail store (from [this dataset](https://archive.ics.uci.edu/dataset/502/online+retail+ii)) based on their similarity in behaviour and to find patterns in the data.*
+*This project aimed to segment customers of an online retail store based on their similarity in behaviour and to find patterns in the data.*

 <p class="notice-inverse">
 <strong>Author</strong>: Ninda Khoirunnisa.
 This is coursework for Data Engineering Course in MSc Data Science Program, University of Manchester, 2022.</p>